Coconut Mochi with Red Bean-Chocolate Filling

 Happy Chinese New Year! (新年快乐!)

 Normally, my blog is for posting dessert recipes but since Chinese New Year is around the corner, I’ll make an exception.
 Chinese New Year is full of symbolism and superstition; it is believed that appearance and attitude during New Year’s will set the tone for the rest of the year.
 People do not sweep or dust their homes in fear they will sweep away good fortune.
 Red clothing is worn to bring the wearer a bright future and children receive “hong bao” which are red envelopes with crisp, new dollar bills inside for good luck.
 Certain foods are also eaten because their Chinese names are homophones for words like wealth or luck.
 For example, the word for tangerines sounds like the word for “luck” in Chinese, so friends and families give them as gifts.
 Also, nian gao (which means sticky rice cake), is eaten on New Year’s because it sounds like the phrase “year growing taller” supposedly giving the eater a better year than the last.
 Many families realize these superstitions are merely that, but they continue to practice the traditions to so they can pass down Chinese heritage to their children.
 One treasured tradition is dumpling making which is also a very symbolic food.
 Dumplings are called “jiao zi” which was the old term for ancient Chinese money because the gold and silver pieces had a dumpling-like shape.
 Essentially dumplings are symbolic for eating money and it is believed the person will have prosperity, luck, wealth (and hopefully a full stomach too).
 To me, one of the most important aspects of Chinese New Year is the food.
 Where there is food and families, bonds are strengthened and memories are created.
 Many Chinese families treasure dumpling making on New Year’s because of these statures.
 Usually one family member will roll the dough, and the rest will fill and pleat the dumplings; they will all talk and enjoy valuable family togetherness.
 I find particularly special that each person has a certain dumpling “thumbprint”; in other words, at the dinner table one can usually tell who has made which dumpling as they are eating.
-Chances are you may not celebrate Chinese New Year, but I encourage you to make these dumplings with your family or even try making nian gao (the recipe can be found here http://swirledandsprinkled.wordpress.com/2010/05/10/nian-gao%E7%B2%98%E7%B3%95/).
+Chances are you may not celebrate Chinese New Year, but I encourage you to make these dumplings with your family or even try making nian gao (the recipe can be found here https://swirledandsprinkled.wordpress.com/2010/05/10/nian-gao%E7%B2%98%E7%B3%95/).
 Also, check out more Chinese New Year dishes here: http://go.unl.edu/8ie.
 Until then, I wish you all the happiest New Year, one with much luck, fortune, good health, and prosperity…may this year be brighter than your last. 新年快乐!(Happy New Year!)

 Pork and Scallion Dumpling (makes about 12)